 This topic provides specific information about the jumpers.
-It also provides some basic information about jumpers and switches and describes the connectors on the various boards in the system.
+It also provides some basic information about jumpers and switches and describes the connectors on the system board.
 Jumpers on the system board help to disable the system and setup passwords.
 You must know the connectors on the system board to install components and cables correctly.

 - System board jumpers and connectors

 - System board jumper settings

-- · Disabling forgotten password
+- Disabling forgotten password